DFXLuna/Decaf/program5_readme.txt

-- There's a strange error where an assignment to an element in an array fails if the statement is the first statement in a block. so IntArray[1] = 1; only works if it is preceded by another statement in the block.
-This only affects arrays.
+- There's a strange error where an assignment to an element in an array fails if the statement is the first statement in a block. so "IntArray[1] = 1;" only works if it's not the first statement in a block.

 - Error messages are vague and generally unhelpful.